hlindberg/misc-puppet-docs/puppet4-spec/expressions.md

     Value: Expression ;

 * The selector expression is evaluated first
-* the Option expressions are processed from top to bottom
+* the Proposition expressions are processed from top to bottom
-  * the option expression is evaluated
+  * the Option expression is evaluated
-  * The proposition matches if the option is the literal `default`, or if the option matches using the same match semantics as case proposition
+  * The proposition matches if the Option is the literal `default`, or if the Option matches using the same match semantics as for case expression propositions
-  * The result of the value expression is the result of the selector expression if the proposition was matched.
+  * The result of the SelectorExpression is the result of the Value expression if the Proposition was matched.
-* If no match was found, the result of the selector expression is `undef`.
+* If no match was found, the result of the SelectorExpression is `undef`.

 Example: